 Our Cat Cay sites features more of barrier reef type of formations, often have strong currents and tend to be offered as drift dives.
 Most Bimini wall diving is done in the Cat Cay area as the drop offs are a little shallower than Bimini, where the vertical wall drop offs exceed accepted safe recreational diving depth restrictions.

 All of the fantastic diving in Bimini is evolving as new species and sites are discovered, planned and offered to our divers.
 In 2012 Great Hammerheads were discovered for commercial shark diving 20 minutes from our docks.
 We are in the process of working with regional researchers to define the season and safe diving protocols for 2013, so stay tuned.
-Devito our PADI dive instructor for Bimini Big Game Club Dive Bimini Center has 15 diving experience in the waters of the Bahamas.
+Rated one of the top 100 dive resorts in the world by world’s best dive resort for the last three years.

 Join us, we're looking forward to introducing to our world underwater.